CrIME IN ILLINOIS ONLINE HELP

 Summary Reporting System (SRS)

-from victims, reports from witnesses and from crimes discovered by an agency during
+records of complaints from victims, reports from witnesses and from crimes

-its operations.
-Reports that are later determined to be unfounded
+discovered by an agency during its operations.
+Reports that are

-are eliminated from the totals.
-The resulting number of ‘offenses
+later determined to be unfounded are eliminated from the totals.
+The

-known to law enforcement officials’ is reported without regard to whether
+resulting number of ‘offenses known to law enforcement officials’ is reported

-arrests were made, stolen property recovered or whether prosecution took
+without regard to whether arrests were made, stolen property recovered or

-place.
-Agencies report additional data such as value of property
+whether prosecution took place.
+Agencies report additional data such

-stolen and recovered, circumstances surrounding homicides, family violence,
+as value of property stolen and recovered, circumstances surrounding homicides,

-the state’s program on a monthly basis.
+is submitted to the state’s program on a monthly basis.

 National Incident-Based Reporting System (NIBRS)

-Program.
+federal UCR Program.

-offense categories made up of fifty-two (52) specific crimes called Group A offenses.
-In
+within twenty-four (24) offense categories made up of fifty-two (52) specific

-addition to the Group A offenses, there are six (6)
+crimes called Group A offenses.
+In addition to the Group A offenses, there are ten (10) Group B offense categories,

-Group B offense categories, in which only arrest data is
+in which only arrest data is captured.
+NIBRS is a reporting

-of the incident are joined together by the incident number and allows for
+methodology through which all details of the incident are joined together by

-reconstructing all aspects of the incident, such as weapon, location, victim,
+the incident number and allows for reconstructing all aspects of the incident,

-offender, etc. The additional data elements provided by NIBRS
+such as weapon, location, victim, offender, etc. The additional data

-agencies yield more robust search capabilities.
-Standard searches are still
+elements provided by NIBRS agencies yield more robust search capabilities.

-available such as searches on a specific weapon to find additional information
+Standard searches are still available such as searches on a specific weapon to

 Another aspect of NIBRS data is that